mockoon/mockoon/CONTRIBUTING.md

 **Applications**:

 - _@mockoon/cli_; the CLI built with Oclif
-- _@mockoon/desktop_: the desktop application built with Electron and Angular
+- _@mockoon/desktop_: the desktop application built with Electron and Angular (for the renderer process)

 ## Build and run the applications locally during development

-- Prepare the repository:
+Prepare the repository:

 1. Clone the repository: `git@github.com:mockoon/mockoon.git`.
 2. Install the dependencies and create internal symlinks: `npm run bootstrap`.
 3. Build the 2 libraries: `npm run build:libs`.

+For the CLI:

 - Build the CLI: `npm run build:cli`.
+- Test CLI's command by running `./packages/cli/bin/run {command} args` where "command" is a CLI command like `start`, `stop`, etc.

+For the desktop application:

+- Build the application processes (Electron main and renderer processes) `npm run build:desktop:dev` or with hot reload `npm run build:desktop:dev:watch`.
-- Run the desktop app in watch mode: `npm run build:desktop:dev`.
+- Start the application with `npm run start:desktop:dev`.

 ## Work on your feature or bugfix